pabio/config/README.md

 ### Prettier

-Create a Prettier config file `.prettierrc.cjs` in the project room:
+Our Prettier configuration keeps all defaults with the exception of print width, which is set at 100 characters rather than 80.
+To use this configuration, create a Prettier config file `.prettierrc.cjs` in the project root:

 ```js
 module.exports = require("@koj/config").prettier;